I thought I was going to die.

 But while they were trying to hold everything in, I was trying to hold on for dear life.
 My single seat that I thought was oh-so-perfect turned out to be a disaster.
 No sleeping on this marshrutka ride for me – nope, I had to hold on to a small piece of rubber lining the window in an attempt to keep myself from sliding off the seat at every turn.
 Add in a slightly awkward angle of the seat and words don’t do justice to how much the left side of my butt hurt by the time we arrived in Tbilisi.

-When we finally did pull into the parking lot of the main train station in Tbilisi, I think I exhaled for the first time in eight hours (yes, the ride that supposed to take 9 hours somehow managed to take only 7 hours and 45 minutes!).
+When the marshrutka finally pulled into the parking lot of the main train station in Tbilisi, I think I exhaled for the first time in eight hours (yes, the ride that supposed to take 9 hours somehow managed to take only 7 hours and 45 minutes!).

 Looking on the bright side, when I wasn’t in fear of my life, I did manage to enjoy some pretty amazing scenery.